Martin-SF/muography-bachelor/README.md

 ### environment Variables (configure the paths for YOUR system)

-(This is necessary so that the compiled Ecomug module can be found)
+(This is necessary so that the compiled Ecomug module and config.py can be found)

 `conda env config vars set PYTHONPATH="$HOME/muography-bachelor/computation/EcoMug_pybind11/build:$PYTHONPATH"`

+`conda env config vars set PYTHONPATH="$HOME/muography-bachelor/computation:$PYTHONPATH"`

 (This can be advantageous if Libpython is not found when PROPOSAL is imported or other programs fail weirdly (cmake for example)